Water audit

 An efficient water device could be:

-• taps with at least a WELS 4 star rating.
-They can reduce water use by up to 52%
+• taps with at least a WELS 4-star rating – they can reduce water use by up to 52%

 • taps that automatically turn off and can't be left on